 The different types of voice

-- Voice recognition typically refers to recognizing a specific person’s voice, often for biometric security reasons.
+- Voice recognition typically refers to recognizing a specific person’s, often for biometric security reasons.

 How does voice work?